bondarewicz/lorem/README.md

-# Lorem Ipsum Plugin
+# Lorem.io

 ## About
-Lorem.js is useless jquery plugin created to provide an easy way to replace any container content with 'Lorem Ipsum'.
+Lorem.io is another useless jquery plugin created to provide an easy way to replace any container content with beloved 'Lorem Ipsum'...

 ## Requirements
 - [jQuery](http://jquery.com/) (>= 1.7 recommended, but it'll probably work with older versions)